TMacquart/OptiBLESS/README.txt

 Overview
 ---------
-The Stacking Sequence Optimisation and Retrieval Toolbox (SSORT) is a simple MATLAB tool-box allowing you to optimise composite laminate stacking sequences.
+The Stacking Sequence Optimisation and Retrieval Toolbox (SSORT) is a simple MATLAB toolbox allowing you to optimise composite laminate stacking sequences.
 SSORT can either be used to directly optimise stacking sequence for a given problem or to retrieve stacking sequence matching intermediate parameters such as lamination parameters or stiffness matrices.
 The code is easily accesible to everybody who posseses a basic understanding in classical laminate theory and optimisation.